evilbunny2008/MQTTPublishV2/docs/README.md

 Currently MQTT payloads of json, keyword (field1=value, field2=value..), and individual (each topic contains a single observation) are supported.

-This repo was forked and extended [from here](https://github.com/weewx-mqtt/publish) which itself was forked and extended [from here](https://github.com/matthewwall/weewx-mqtt)
+This repo was forked and extended [from here](https://github.com/weewx-mqtt/publish)

 ## Preqrequisites